EricCJoyce/Chess/README.md

 ## Docker container to compile C to WebAssembly
 We wish to have means to compile C code into WebAssembly modules that handle game-compute on the front-end.
 Since this is a specialized, project-specific use-case, I do not want to modify my system's usual toolchains.

-Therefore, create a Docker container to do all this.
+Therefore, create a Docker container to compile WebAssembly modules.
 Leave the rest of my system alone.
 ```
 sudo docker build -t emscripten-c .
 ```